ddev/ddev/docs/content/users/usage/commands.md

 * `--all`: List unofficial *and* official add-ons. (default `true`)
 * `--installed`: List installed add-ons
-* `--project <projectName>`: Specify a project to remove the add-on from.
+* `--project <projectName>`: Specify the project for which to list add-ons.
 Can only be used with the `--installed` flag.
 Defaults to checking for a project in the current directory.

 Example: